JarontheGreat/UpdatedPolicies/rules-and-punishments/rules-and-punishments.md

 27\.
 In cases where the offence is minor in the opinion of the staff member, a private warning is sufficient.

 28\.
 A 10 to 60 minute mute is sufficient in most other cases.
 The staff member has discretion if they believe a short or longer mute is appropriate.

+## Advertising
+29\.
+It is against the rules to use the server as a medium for advertising.

+30\.
+A player should be considered to be advertising only if they are consistently or expressely using the server to make better known to other players a link, server or other service that is uncalled-for in the given context or generates financial benefits for that player.
+This includes, but is not limited to:
+* directing other players to affiliate links
+* joining the server expressly to direct players to a different server or link
+* in contexts uncalled-for, linking players to a non-FroobWorld related Discord server.

+31\.
+For the avoidance of doubt, the following examples should not be considered advertising:
+* where context calls for it, providing another player a recommendation for a product they are not affiliated with
+* inviting a friend to play on another server.

+32\.
+Advertising can be punished by a mute.

+33\.
+In cases where the offence is minor in the opinion of the staff member, a private warning is sufficient.

+34\.
+A 10 to 60 minute mute is sufficient in most other cases.
+The staff member has discretion if they believe a shorter or longer mute is appropriate.